kushnarang/haloclass-source/README.md

 ### To save predictions and confidences

-A CSV file (`predictions.csv`) will be outputted with three columns: HaloClass predictions, HaloClass confidence, and the corresponding sequence.
+A CSV file (`predictions.csv`) will be outputted with three columns: predicted labels, HaloClass predictions, HaloClass salt-tolerance confidences, and the corresponding sequences.
 Labels in the FASTA sequence names will be ignored.

 `$ python3 haloclass/publish/evaluate.py --fasta INPUT_FASTA_FILE.fasta`

+Interpreting confidences: A confidence of 0 indicates full confidence that the sequence is non-tolerant.
+A confidence of 1 indicates full confidence that the sequence is salt-tolerant.
+Intermediate values are how the model expresses non-certainty.
+Confidences are rounded to determine predictions and labels.

 #### Changing the output file name (for evaluate.py)